 Listen to the podcast “Sing Baby a Song”

-Purchase “The Best of the Laurie Berkner Band”
+Purchase “The Best of the Laurie Berkner Band” on Amazon

 I don’t have small children, so I had never heard of Laurie Berkner or her band.
 But the mothers on my staff definitely knew about Laurie Berkner, her band, and her music.
 Phrases floating around my office were, “Laurie Berkner is HUGE in our house” and “My kids love all of Laurie Berkner’s stuff” and “Laurie Berkner is very popular with our kids, but even I love Laurie Berkner!
 That last one definitely got my attention.
 I wondered: How could an adult love kid music?
 I agreed to invite Laurie onto my radio show, even though she wasn’t exactly about “breastfeeding,” it was apparent to me that she was about children, and that was good enough for me.